Customer Stories: Meet Justin Smith, Co-Founder of Experiant

 In 2012, along with co-founder Matt Baker, Justin launched Experiant to provide best-in-class IT services to small and mid-sized businesses, and at a reasonable price point.
 By working ‘smarter, not harder’ Experiant has doubled in size since it began.

 Part of their success can be attributed to their approach towards quality over quantity.
 They will only bring on new clients when they know they can deliver exactly what the client wants and needs.
 It’s this boutique service that sets them apart and ensures deep client relationships are built from day 1.

 What was life like before Experiant and what motivated you to quit your day job and start your own business?

 I’ve been living and breathing IT for a very long time.
 When I had the idea to start Experiant, I was an IT Manager at a resort management company.
 In that role, I worked with the executive management team to develop IT strategies.

 I always knew I wanted to start a business someday and I’d often talk about it with my now-business partner Matt.
 We’ve known each other for over 16 years and always worked in the IT industry, Even as roommates back in school there was talk about starting a company together–we just never got around to it.
 Until it happened kind of accidentally within the span of 2-3 weeks.

-Matt was switching jobs and his new contract required him to be self incorporated.
+Matt was switching jobs and his new contract required him to be self-incorporated.
 Simultaneously, one of my old clients came to me and asked if I was interested in doing their IT.
-It was this aligning of stars that forced Matt and I to just look at each other and say ‘let’s do this’.
+It was this aligning of stars that forced Matt and me to just look at each other and say ‘let’s do this’.
 We started the business from scratch and it’s been growing ever since.

 Justin’ 3 pearls of wisdom for future entrepreneurs: